American Red Cross in Haiti

-After the 2010 earthquake, we worked side-by-side with the global Red Cross network—and in step with the people of Haiti—we provided food & water, medical care & rubble removal, and emergency shelter to people in need.
-Within a year of the earthquake, a severe cholera outbreak occurred, and the American Red Cross helped stem that outbreak by distributing basic items and providing 70% of the funds needed for the country’s first cholera vaccine campaign.
+After the 2010 earthquake, we worked side-by-side with the global Red Cross network—and in step with the people of Haiti—to provide food & water, medical care & rubble removal, sanitation & emergency shelter to families in need.
+When severe cholera outbreak occurred, the American Red Cross helped stem that outbreak by distributing basic items and providing 70% of the funds needed for the country’s first cholera vaccine campaign.
 In areas affected by Hurricane Matthew, we continue combating the increased threat of cholera by delivering cholera prevention kits—containing things like soap, buckets and water purification tabs—and educating residents on prevention and treatment measures.

 Frantz Volma stands behind the counter of his newly-opened restaurant in Carrefour-Feuilles, Frantz received financial support and training from the American Red Cross to open his new business and has high hopes for its success.